fbpx

 Intensive

-12 sessions in 12-14 weeks
+8 sessions in 16 weeks

 Best for: dogs who have several issues to work through but where the main issue is reactivity or aggression towards other dogs.

-A true deep dive into learning about your dog’s behaviour.
+A deep dive into learning about your dog’s behaviour.
 What motivates them to do what they do and how you can help support them for successful change.

 Behaviour FAQs